haampie/the-brain-game/README.md

 # The Brain game simulator

-Cooperative card game wiith 36 cards by Peter Jürgensen.
+Cooperative card game with 36 cards by Peter Jürgensen.
 Every player gets 5 cards from the pile.
 Each card has a color, type and action.
 In a player's turn, a card has to be played on the table, and it's action has to be
 performed: